 We are aware that the process may take a little time but the process should be handled quickly and professionally.

 The police officer will ask a few questions and then if necessary search you.

 The search is not voluntary.
 If you do not cooperate the officer can use reasonable force to conduct the search.

-Police officers, and police community support officers must use stop and search powers fairly, responsibly and without discrimination.
+Police officers must use stop and search powers fairly, responsibly and without discrimination.